1943–44 New York Rangers season

 The 1943–44 New York Rangers season was the franchise's 18th season.
 During the regular season, the Rangers had a 6–39–5 record and compiled 17 points, the fewest of any team in franchise history.
-New York finished in last place in the NHL, missing the playoffs for the second consecutive season.
+New York finished in last place in the NHL, missing the playoffs for the second consecutive season for the first time in franchise history.